nxp-imx/oem-prov-app/Documentation/user_guide.md

 # The port used for the communication with EdgeLock 2GO server.
 The
 # current value to be used is 443
   port: "EdgeLock 2GO port"

 # [optional]
+# If set to "yes" the non-volatile key storage is committed in the physical
+# memory and the hardware anti-rollback counter is incremented after the
+# provisioning is done.
+If the option is not present in the configuration
+# file, the key storage is not committed.
+# !!!
+The option has side effects, the key-storage file saved when the
+# hardware counter was incremented must be present in the file system
+# Uncomment the option if you want to commit the key storage

+#  commit-storage: "yes"/"Yes"

+# [optional]
 # Indicates if the device will be closed after provisioning.